OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-freeze-header.md

-This is the fourth step of a tutorial that begins with **Excel Tutorial Create Table**.
-You need to complete the preceding steps to get the project in the state that this step assumes.

 When a table is long enough that a user must scroll to see some rows, the header row can scroll out of sight.
-In this tutorial, you learn how to freeze a row so that it remains visible even if the user scrolls a great deal.
+In this step of the tutorial, you'll freeze the header row of the table that you created previously, so that it remains visible even as the user scrolls down the worksheet.

 ## Freeze the table's header row